Gardening/Greenery/Garden Insects | My Indoor and Outdoor Photography

 Feeding the Paper Kite Butterflies

 Taking in every little bit of time I get to spend with my most beloved pollinator.
-My spirit is kept alive by the process of documenting my interactions with the various pollinators that flit around the numerous flowers.
+My spirit is alive by the process of documenting my interactions with the various pollinators that flit around the numerous flowers.
 I couldn’t wait to get some pictures of them.

 Caterpillar Habitat